 The Battle for Employee Retention: Part I

-High turnover blocks your ability to consistently deliver your intended customer experience and turn a profit.
+High turnover blocks your ability to consistently deliver your intended customer, client, or patient, experience and turn a profit.

-In this whitepaper, you’ll learn how high turnover and low retention are not the same thing – and your biggest opportunities to drive employee loyalty.
+However, in this whitepaper, you’ll learn how high turnover and low retention are not the same thing – and your biggest opportunities to earn commitment and loyalty.